Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Old Mill Park series list.
 A significant historical date for this entry is October 29, 1879.

 Location.
 34° 0.797′ N, 84° 21.4′ W. Marker is in Roswell, Georgia, in Fulton County.
-Marker can be reached from Mill Street, 0.3 miles east of Atlanta Street, on the right when traveling south.
+It can be reached from Mill Street 0.3 miles east of Atlanta Street, on the right when traveling south.
 Marker is located along Vickery Creek Park Trail in the Old Mill Park.
 Touch for map.
 Marker is at or near this postal address: 95 Mill St, Roswell GA 30075, United States of America.
 Touch for directions.

 Mill Dam and Raceway Marker image.
 Click for full size.

-Photographed By Tom Bosse, July 3, 2023
+Photographed by Tom Bosse, July 3, 2023

 2. Mill Dam and Raceway Marker